MarciDarci28/cse15l-lab-reports/lab-report-1-week2.md

 Process complete!
 Now your computer terminal on VScode is connected to a computer in the CSE basement!
 Woohoo! :D

-You can now remotely run commands onto the computer server from your local computer, use this power as you wish.
+You can now remotely run commands onto the computer server from your local computer.
+Use this power as you wish.

 For some extra fun, let's——